 Dental implants and diabetes conditions for success rest on your ability to maintain your disease as well as being able to keep up with a vigilant oral hygiene routine and healthy diet.
 You can opt for various dental implant procedures, but consult your dentist beforehand and discuss the success and failure rates:

-- All on Four: All on four is the most popular procedure for diabetic patients.
-Your dental hygienist will transfer four dental implants into your jaw.
+- All on X: All on x (4 or 6 implants) is the most popular procedure for diabetic patients.
+Your dental hygienist will transfer 4 or 6 dental implants into your jaw.
 If you need a full set of upper or lower teeth, the procedure can support the existing bone you have at a maximum level.
 Therefore, there is no need for bone grafting and the process reduces damage.

 - Mini Dental Implants: If you have a single missing tooth, having a mini dental implant may be your best bet.
 Understand that this is not a permanent solution and requires continued repair and replacement.
 The procedure is not recommended for diabetics because your gums will be more prone to infection.